 Many nutritional/dietary supplements contain NCAA banned substances.
-In addition, the U.S. Food and Drug Administration (FDA) does not strictly regulate the supplement industry; therefore purity and safety of nutritional/dietary supplements cannot be guaranteed.
+In addition, the U.S. Food and Drug Administration (FDA) do not strictly regulate the supplement industry; therefore purity and safety of nutritional/dietary supplements cannot be guaranteed.
 Impure supplements may lead to a positive NCAA drug test.
-The use of supplements is at the student-athlete's own risk.
-Student-athletes should contact their institution's team physician or athletic trainer for further information.
+Student-athletes must report any medications, supplements, dietary supplements...etc that they are ingesting.
+Inability to do so could result in up to a year of lost eligibility, in accordance to the NCAA bylaws (with a positive drug test) or further sanctions by the Department of Athletics..
+The use of supplements are discouraged and used at the student-athlete's own risk.
+Student-athletes should contact their institution's team physician or athletic trainer for further information and are expected to notify the Athletic Trainer when using supplements.
 The NCAA list of banned-drug classes is subject to change.
+Contact the NCAA education services or www.ncaa.org/health-safety for the most up-to-date list.